by Freddy Tran Nager, Founder of Atomic Tango + Marketing Analyst…

 So how does Ace Metrix define “effective”?

 The firm surveyed 500+ Americans and asked them to rate TV ads based on the attributes of Persuasion, Likeability, Information, Attention, Change, Relevance, Desire, and Watchability.
 Here are 3 reasons why the survey alone is worthless:

 - Surveys put consumers in unnatural circumstances, asking them to pay close attention to an ad.
 A more relevant study would measure casual exposure to ads over time.
-Do consumers even remember ever seeing those ads?
+Do consumers even remember seeing those ads?
 The effectiveness of certain ads changes over repeat exposures.
 You might not care the first time you see one — you could be feeling out of sorts or just not in a shopping mood — but if you see the ad repeatedly, you might finally buy the product or come to hate it.
-According to real scientific research conducted by Professor Byron Sharp, advertising serves to refresh the memory about a brand.
+According to scientific research (not a survey) by Professor Byron Sharp, advertising refreshes the memory about a brand.
 That means researchers should study ad effectiveness over time, not in one-shot, knee-jerk-response surveys.

-- Consumers don’t always respond truthfully or accurately to surveys, particularly if they feel put on the spot and want to impress the researcher — or just themselves.
+- Consumers don’t always respond truthfully or accurately to surveys, particularly if they feel put on the spot and they want to impress the researcher — or just themselves.
 That’s why marketers shouldn’t trust focus groups, and should study actual market results (like sales).